hpe-dev-incubator/hpe-dev-portal/content/blog/fast-data-processing-pipeline-for-predicting-flight-delays-using-apache-apis-kafka-spark-streaming-and-machine-learning-part-3.md

 ![Storage Model](/img/storage-model.png)

-With MapR Database (HBase API or JSON API, a table is automatically partitioned into tablets across a cluster by key range, providing for scalable and fast reads and writes by row key.
+With MapR Database (HBase API or JSON API), a table is automatically partitioned into tablets across a cluster by key range, providing for scalable and fast reads and writes by row key.

 ![MapR Database Connector](/img/mapr-db-connector.png)